kuzzleio/documentation-old/src/api-documentation/connecting-to-kuzzle/index.md

 ## WebSocket

-By default, Kuzzle Backend has websockets enabled, accepting requests via the http server on port 7512.
+By default, Kuzzle has websockets enabled, accepting requests via the http server on port 7512.

 ### Examples